-Radius APVS inverter is equipped with replaceable TYPE II DC SPD to provide protection against surge and ovevoltage.
+This inverter comes with in built protection against over voltage and surge protection on both AC and DC side.
+To achieve this inverter is equipped with replaceable TYPE II DC and TYPE II AC SPD.
 In case of SPD failure it is indicated by red indication on the SPD cartridge itself.

 To replace the faulty/damaged SPD call the Rishabh solar service.